apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 contains a `SAMLService.xml` file which may optionally also be accompanied by a `SAMLService.pem` file.

 <div class="alert alert-info"><strong>Metadata Location</strong><p>
-The metadata location in the registration record above simply needs to be specified as <code>git://</code> to signal to CAS that
-SAML metadata for registered service provider must be fetched from Git repositories defined in CAS configuration.
+The metadata location in the registration record above needs to be specified as <code>git://</code> to signal to CAS that SAML metadata for registered service provider must be fetched from Git repositories defined in CAS configuration.
 </p></div>